Vic-Warden/Digital-Life-Hipper-Monitoring/design/plan_of_approach_ai_model.md

-# Plan of Approach for AI Model

 ### Dataset

-The dataset for this project contains the following base data:
+>The dataset for this project contains the following base data:

 - Timestamp: `Datetime`
 - Steps: `int`
 - PAM Score: `float32`

-Here is a simple example of what the data looks like:
+>Here is a simple example of what the data looks like:

 ```csv
 Timestamp,Steps,PAM Score